 up or down depending on how busy the server is.
 (Perhaps batch

-jobs assigned to the group should run at lower priority during
+jobs assigned to the group should run at lower priority during the

 The following sections describe aspects of resource group use in MySQL: